Home Purchase

 Down payment differences

 FHA is known for flexibility.
-Buyers can often get in with a lower down payment and still qualify even if the file is not perfect.
+Buyers can get in with a lower down payment even if the file isn't perfect.
+Conventional also offers low-down-payment options, but the borrower profile usually needs to be stronger.

 Credit score and approval flexibility